-• Lenders reported that the internal price charged to business units to fund the flow of new loans (the 'transfer price') fell significantly in 2013 Q4, after increasing in Q3 for the first time since the survey began.
-The 'transfer price' was expected to remain broadly unchanged over the next three months.
+• Lenders reported that the internal price charged to business units to fund the flow of new loans (the 'transfer price') fell significantly in 2014 Q1, reflecting falls in retail and wholesale funding spreads, which had more than offset an increase in reference rates.
+The 'transfer price' was expected to fall further over the next three months.

-This report presents the results of the 2013 Q4 survey.
-The 2013 Q4 survey was conducted between 11 November and 2 December 2013.
+This report presents the results of the 2014 Q1 survey.
+The 2014 Q1 survey was conducted between 7 February and 3 March 2014.
 The results are based on lenders' own responses to the survey.
 They do not necessarily reflect the Bank of England's views on developments in bank liabilities.
 To calculate aggregate results, each lender is assigned a score based on their response.
 Lenders who report that conditions have changed 'a lot' are assigned twice the score of those who report that conditions have changed 'a little'.
 These scores are then weighted by lenders' market shares.
 The results are analysed by calculating 'net percentage balances' - the difference between the weighted balance of lenders reporting that, for example, volumes were up/down.
-The net percentage balances are scaled to lie between ± 100 .
+The net percentage balances are scaled to lie between ±100.

-This report, and copies of the questionnaires are available on the Bank's website at www.bankofengland.co.uk/publications/Pages/other/monetary/ www.bankofengland.co.uk/publications/Pages/other/monetary/ bls/default.aspx.
+This report, and copies of the questionnaires are available on the Bank's website at www.bankofengland.co.uk/publications/Pages/other/monetary/bls/default.aspx.